prateeksawhney97/Dog-Breed-Classification-Project-Using-Flask/README.md

 3. There are 6680 training dog images.
 4. There are 835 validation dog images.
 5. There are 836 test dog images.
-6. The are in tota l13233 human images.
+6. The are in total 13233 human images.

 ### Review: